@import(./.env.imported) # import specific file# @import(./env-dir/) # import directory# @import(./.env.partial, pick=[K1, K2]) # import specific keys# @import(~/.env.shared) # import from home directoryImport source types

 # @import(../shared-config-dir/)Partial imports

-Section titled “Partial imports”By default, all items will be imported, but you may add a list of specific keys to import as additional args after the first.
+Section titled “Partial imports”By default, all items will be imported, but you can restrict which keys are brought in:

-- If there is a chain of imports, an item is only imported if every ancestor import includes it (or imports all items)
+*,?) - If there is a chain of imports, an item is only imported if every ancestor import includes it (filters intersect)

 Section titled “Conditional imports”While you can use the @disable root decorator to disable a file from within that file, you can also use the enabled parameter of the @import() decorator to conditionally load the file.